s-matyukevich/raspberry-pi-os/docs/lesson03/linux/low_level-exception_handling.md

 ```

 `MDSCR_EL1.SS` bit is responsible for enabling "Software Step exceptions".
 If this bit is set and debug exceptions are unmasked, an exception is generated after any instruction has been executed.
 This is commonly used by debuggers.
 When taking exception from user mode, we need to check first whether [TIF_SINGLESTEP](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/include/asm/thread_info.h#L93) flag is set for the current task.
 If yes, this indicates that the task is executing under a debugger and we must unset `MDSCR_EL1.SS` bit.
 The important thing to understand in this code is how information about the current task is obtained.
 In Linux, each process or thread (later I will reference any of them as just "task") has a [task_struct](https://github.com/torvalds/linux/blob/v4.14/include/linux/sched.h#L519) associated with it.
-This struct contains all metadata information about a task On `arm64` architecture `task_struct` embeds another structure that is called [thread_info](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/include/asm/thread_info.h#L39) so that a pointer to `task_struct` can always be used as a pointer to `thread_info`. `thread_info` is the place were flags are stored along with some other low-level values that `entry.S` need direct access to.
+This struct contains all metadata information about a task.
+On `arm64` architecture `task_struct` embeds another structure that is called [thread_info](https://github.com/torvalds/linux/blob/v4.14/arch/arm64/include/asm/thread_info.h#L39) so that a pointer to `task_struct` can always be used as a pointer to `thread_info`. `thread_info` is the place were flags are stored along with some other low-level values that `entry.S` need direct access to.

 ```
     mov    x29, xzr            // fp pointed to user-space